-At the end of the second semester there will be a final test consisting of:
+At the end of the second semester there will be a final online test consisting of:

-1. a written test of kanji (15 readings and 15 writings) and grammar (18 cloze questions; 8 multiple choice; 2 sentences of Italian-Japanese translation) without the aid of the dictionary - 35 min;
+1. a written test of kanji (15 readings and 15 kanji choice) and grammar without the aid of the dictionary;

 The 18 credits associated with this class will be achieved after passing the intermediate and final exam.